 Section 10.01.
 Resignation or Removal of Owner Trustee; Appointment of Successor .

-(a) The Owner Trustee may resign at any time without cause by giving at least ninety (90) days= prior written notice to the Certificate Holders may remove the Owner Trustee at any time without cause by giving at least ninety (90) days= prior written notice to the Certificate Holders and Owner Trustee.
+(a) The Owner Trustee may resign at any time without cause by giving at least ninety (90) days= prior written notice to the Certificate Holders and Agent.
+In addition, so long as no Event of Default under the Facility Agreement has occurred, the Reimbursement and Disclosure Agent.
+In addition, the Beneficial Owner may remove the Owner Trustee at any time without cause by giving at least ninety (90) days= prior written notice to the Series Certificate Holders, the Agent and Owner Trustee.
 Such resignation or removal will be effective on the acceptance of appointment by a successor Owner Trustee under Section 10.01(b) hereof.
-In case of the resignation or removal of the Owner Trustee, may appoint a successor Owner Trustee by an instrument signed by the .
-If a successor Owner Trustee shall not have been appointed within thirty (30) days after the giving of written notice of such resignation, the Owner Trustee may apply to any court of competent jurisdiction to appoint a successor Owner Trustee to act until such time, if any, as a successor shall have been appointed by the as above provided.
-Any successor Owner Trustee so appointed by such court shall immediately and without further act be superseded by any successor Owner Trustee appointed by the as above provided within one (1) year from the date of the appointment by such court .
+In case of the resignation or removal of the Owner Trustee, so long as no Event of Default under the Facility Agreement has occurred and no date has been specified by the Agent for early repayment of the Notes under the definition of ARepayment Date@ under the Facility Agreement, the Reimbursement and Disclosure Agent the Beneficial Owner may appoint a successor Owner Trustee approved by the Requisite Certificate Holders (which approval shall not be unreasonably withheld) by an instrument signed by the Reimbursement and Disclosure Agent Beneficial Owner and consented to by all of the Requisite Certificate Holders.
+If a successor Owner Trustee shall not have been appointed within thirty (30) days after the giving of written notice of such resignation, the Owner Trustee or, so long as no Event of Default under the Facility Agreement has occurred and no date has been specified by the Agent for early repayment of the Notes under the definition of ARepayment Date@ under the Facility Agreement, the Reimbursement and Disclosure Agent may apply to any court of competent jurisdiction to appoint a successor Owner Trustee to act until such time, if any, as a successor shall have been appointed by the Reimbursement and Disclosure Agent Beneficial Owner as above provided.
+Any successor Owner Trustee so appointed by such court shall immediately and without further act be superseded by any successor Owner Trustee appointed by the Reimbursement and Disclosure Agent Beneficial Owner as above provided within one (1) year from the date of the appointment by such court or, if an Event of Default under the Facility Agreement has occurred or a date has been specified for the Agent for early repayment of the Notes under the definition of ARepayment Date@ under the Facility Agreement, by the Requisite Instrument Holders.
+Once an Event of Default under the Facility Agreement has occurred, the right of the Reimbursement and Disclosure Agent to remove the Owner Trustee and appoint a successor Owner Trustee shall terminate, and the right to remove the Owner Trustee and to appoint a successor Owner Trustee shall be exercisable solely by the Requisite Instrument Holders.